yaph/logya/README.md

 # Logya

-Logya is a flexible static site generator for building fast, maintainable websites.
+Logya is a flexible Python static site generator for building fast, maintainable websites.
+It uses Jinja2 templates and Markdown content to generate static HTML sites that can be hosted anywhere.

 **Project homepage:** https://ramiro.org/logya/